peknight/fp/README.md

 The `unfold` function is an example of what's sometimes called a *corecursive* function.
 Whereas a recursive function consumes data, a corecursive function produces data.

-Corecursion is also sometimes called *guarded recursion*, and productivity is also sometimes called *cotermination*
+Corecursion is also sometimes called *guarded recursion*, and productivity is also sometimes called *cotermination*.

 ### TODO List